 Adult learners are usually expected to know and understand where new knowledge fits in with the old—thus, the webinars were designed to create experiences that were learner-centered and built on educators’ existing skills by helping them apply these skills in new ways, in this case for remote learning.
 The webinar series model featured early learning content, resources, skills, and playful learning strategies with media integration.
 The webinars also incorporated virtual active learning opportunities to explore specific topics such as math and science, supported participant collaboration, and provided opportunities for facilitated discussions.
 The Early Learning Coordinator modeled best practices through examples, offered feedback, and welcomed spaces for participant reflection.
 We also included pre- and post-assessments to help meet continuing training requirements for licensed providers.

 Play in early learning is essential to the learning experience for young children (Girven et al. 2016).
-Thus, the Early Learning Educator Professional Development Webinars were designed to follow the widely applied model “Watch, Play, Explore, and Share” structure which was developed by PBS KIDS, as described in Figure 1.
+Thus, the Early Learning Educator Professional Development Webinars were designed to follow the widely applied model “Watch, Play, Explore, and Share” structure which was developed by PBS KIDS, as described in Table 1.

 Webinar content was designed by the Early Learning Team at PBS SoCal, often with the help of a content expert.
 The Early Learning Team created and repurposed existing media (PBS and PBS KIDS content) and learning activities for the webinars.
 The Early Learning Team also relied on the principles of development for multimedia learning when designing the webinar content (Mayer 2008).
 Some core principles include supporting the concepts with visuals, chunking the content into digestible modules or lessons, and using narration to explain concepts rather than on-screen text.
 The PBS SoCal Early Learning Professional Development Webinars also used the following design principles to develop the curriculum and implementation of the webinars.